anthonyamar/my-second-brain/Blockchain/Non Fungible Tokens (NFT).md

 The non-fungible aspect is what make NFT so interesting, in opposition to fiat cash.
 Fiat cash and cryptocurrencies are fungible as they're totaly interchangeable : 5€ bill is interchangeable with any other 5€ bill, just like 1 BTC is interchangeable for 1 BTC.

 The act of creating an NFT is call "Mint".
-To tokenize an asset you need to bring the file to a minting platform like [OpenSea](https://opensea.io/), [Rarible](https://rarible.com/) or Mintbase.
-They're all working on Ethereum, so you need to have an Ethereum wallet to record the file.
+To tokenize an asset you need to bring the file to a minting platform like [OpenSea](https://opensea.io/), [Rarible](https://rarible.com/) or [Mintbase](https://mintbase.io/).
+They're all working on Ethereum, and you need to have a specific ERC721 or ERC1155 [wallet](Wallets.md) to record the file.
 This will cost some ETH, so the price you pay for minting a piece is highly fluctuable.

 ## Usages
 From : [Complete guide to NFTs](https://blockonomi.com/nfts-collecting-creating-guide/)